 ACD/UCD Call Centers are required when the user expects to have more ringing calls then people (agents) to answer them.
 This functionality prevents callers from receiving busy signals or lengthy ring delays before answering.
 Callers reaching a busy group with no available agents are held in queue for the next available agent.
 First and second announcements reassure the caller until an agent becomes available.

-The OfficeServ 7200 can have 40 simultaneous ACD/UCD groups with a maximum of 48 agents per group.
+The OfficeServ 7400 can have 32 simultaneous ACD/UCD groups with a maximum of 99 agents per group using sequential or distributed ring modes.
 Any time there are one or more calls in queue and no available agents, the longest waiting call will automatically be distributed to the next available agent.
 When there are no calls in queue the next new call will be routed to the next idle agent according to a specified distribution method.

 There are two available reporting options to support the [system] call center functionality.
-The embedded basic reporting package included with the telephone system is ideal for small informal call center solutions as it provides simple ACII text reports to a customer provided LAN printer, as well as informational displays at a supervisor's display telephone.
+The embedded basic reporting package included with the telephone system is ideal for small informal call center solutions as it provides simple ASCII text reports to a customer provided LAN printer, as well as informational displays at a supervisor's display telephone.
 The more sophisticated call center may require the optional OfficeServ DataView CTI application that provides historical reporting, agent and call monitoring and wallboard displays.